pmiguelpinto90/ShiftDisplay/README.md

   * display.setCustom(index, custom)

-  Modify the stored value at the specified index by replacing with a custom character.
+  Modify the stored value by replacing the character (and dot) at the specified index with a custom character.

   `display`: object of type ShiftDisplay.

-  `index`: position on the display to set the dot, starting at 0 for the leftmost;
+  `index`: position on the display to set the custom character, starting at 0 for the leftmost;
-  if out of bounds, function does not have any effect.
+  if is out of display bounds, function does not have any effect.

   `custom`: byte with the custom character to set, encoded in 7segment format.
 TODO explain 7segment format